Professor Noam Eliaz

-In May 2018 he was appointed by the President of The Israel Academy of Sciences and Humanities as a member of the committee that will prepare the 3rd “State of the Sciences in Israel” report (2019).
+In May 2018 he was appointed by the President of The Israel Academy of Sciences and Humanities as a member of the committee responsible for the 3rd “State of the Sciences in Israel” report (2019).

 In January 2017 he was also appointed by Israel's Minister of Science Governing Board of